-Chapter 7 completes our discussion of risk and return for traded securities.
 The primary goal of this chapter was to extend your knowledge of risk and return concepts.
-The key concepts covered are listed below:
+The key concepts covered are listed below.

-- The feasible set of portfolios represents all portfolios that can be constructed from a given set of assets. - An efficient portfolio is one that offers the most return for a given amount of risk, or the least risk for a given amount of return. - The optimal portfolio for an investor is defined by the investor's highest possible indifference curve that is tangent to the efficient set of portfolios. - The Capital Asset Pricing Model (CAPM) describes the relationship between market risk and required rates of return. - The Capital Market Line (CML) describes the risk/return relationship for efficient portfolios, that is, for portfolios that consist of a mix of the market portfolio and a riskless asset. - The Security Market Line (SML) is an integral part of the CAPM, and it describes the risk/return relationship for individual assets.
-The required rate of return for any Stock i is equal to the risk-free rate plus the market risk premium times the stock's beta coefficient: $r_i = r{RF} + (r_M - r{RF})b_i$ . - Stock i's beta coefficient, bi' is a measure of the stock's market risk.
-Beta measures the volatility of returns on a security relative to returns on the market, which is the portfolio of all risky assets.
+- The feasible set of portfolios represents all portfolios that can be constructed from a given set of assets. - An efficient portfolio is one that offers the most return for a given amount of risk or the least risk for a given amount of return. - The optimal portfolio for an investor is defined by the investor's highest possible indifference curve that is tangent to the efficient set of portfolios. - The Capital Asset Pricing Model (CAPM) describes the relationship between market risk and required rates of return. - The Capital Market Line (CML) describes the risk-return relationship for efficient portfolios-that is, for portfolios consisting of a mix of the market portfolio and a riskless asset. - The Security Market Line (SML) is an integral part of the CAPM, and it describes the risk-return relationship for individual assets.
+The required rate of return for any Stock i is equal to the risk-free rate plus the market risk premium multiplied by the stock's beta coefficient: r_i = r{RF} + (r_M r{RF})b_i. - Stock i's beta coefficient, b_i, is a measure of the stock's market risk.
+Beta measures the variability of returns on a security relative to returns on the market, which is the portfolio of all risky assets. - The beta coefficient is measured by the slope of the stock's characteristic line, which is found by regressing historical returns on the stock versus historical returns on the market. - Although the CAPM provides a convenient framework for thinking about risk and return issues, it cannot be proven empirically and its parameters are extremely difficult to estimate.
+Thus, the required rate of return for a stock as estimated by the CAPM may not be exactly equal to the true required rate of return. - In contrast to the CAPM, the Arbitrage Pricing Theory (APT) hypothesizes that expected stock returns are due to more than one factor. - The Fama-French three-factor model has one factor for the market return, a second factor for the size effect, and a third factor for the book-to-market effect. - Behavioral finance assumes that investors don't always behave rationally.